-Originally VPN technology was created to help people work remotely.
-It allows a computer to act like it is connected on a network that it is not physically connected to.
+Originally, VPN technology was created to help people work remotely.
+It allows a computer to act like it is connected to a network that it is not physically connected to.
 For example, when you work at your computer inside the office, you have access to programs and files that reside on a local server.
 When you work remotely, you are unable to access items from that server because you are no longer connected to the same network as the server.
 When you connect to a VPN, the connection essentially brings your computer to the office virtually.

 While the device is removed from the business network while it is connected to the VPN, as soon as they disconnect from the VPN, any viruses or malware the device picked up while not protected by the company network can be deployed to the business network much more easily.